jordyv/gocam/README.md

 # Gocam - IP camera alert tool written in Go #

-Simple script to get an image from the IP camera every x seconds, calculate the unique hash with the [difference hashing](http://www.hackerfactor.com/blog/index.php?/archives/529-Kind-of-Like-That.html) algorithm and compare it with the previous capture.
+Simple script to get an image from the IP camera every x seconds, calculate the unique hash with the [perception hashing](https://en.wikipedia.org/wiki/Perceptual_hashing) algorithm and compare it with the previous capture.
 When the configured treshold is reached, it will trigger an action.

 Currently supported alerts/actions:
  - Write a line to a log file